 If you’re more senior – VP to MD level – your base salary actually doesn’t increase that much relative to your seniority.

-You can save quite a bit of this if you get cheap student housing (at NYU in NYC, for example) – and you’ll get a large tax refund the next year because you only worked for 3 months.
+You’ll also get a large tax refund the next year because you only worked for 3 months.

 Signing Bonuses, Relocation & 401(k) Contributions

 I didn’t take these into account above, because I’m assuming that you use most of the after-tax signing bonus and/or relocation bonus to actually pay for things and relocate.

 You can make contributions to retirement savings plans that save you a bit in taxes, but these don’t result in a dramatically different picture – and you still have to pay taxes when you withdraw money.

 What All This Means

 This was a long article with a lot of numbers – here’s what it all means, and what you should do as a result: